rcoenmans/vsts-client/README.md

-# VSTS/TFS Client
+# Azure DevOps (VSTS)/TFS Client
-A client library for working with VSTS/TFS projects, areas/iterations, sprints, work items and tasks written in Python.
+A client library for working with Azure DevOps (formerly VSTS) and TFS projects, areas/iterations, sprints, work items and tasks written in Python.

 Please feel free to send me a pull request if you've fixed a bug or added a feature.